aquarapid/vitess_examples/tls/securing_vitess.md

 client to server communication is straightforward:

   * Server-side:
     * Generate a CA private key and cert as the root for your certificate hierarchy.
+    * (optionally) generate intermediate keys to serve as signing keys for your server certificates.
+We will not cover this case in this document.
     * Generate a private key for the server component involved.
     * Generate a CSR using the private key.
-    * Use the CA key material to use the CSR to generate a server cert
+    * Use the CA key material and the CSR to generate/sign the server certificate.
     * Install the server cert and private key using the appropriate Vitess options for the component in question.
     * If required, adjust other Vitess component options to enforce/require